 - Our instructions to staff on how to collect, use and delete personal data – this is currently being redrafted.

 - How we check that the information we hold is accurate and up to date.

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

 Changes to this privacy notice

 We keep our privacy notice under regular review and is currently under review.
 This privacy notice was last updated on 28 March 2018.

 London SE1 7HB

-The Data Controller for NEF Consulting is currently Mary-Louise Nash, Head of Marketing
+The contact for NEF Consulting is currently Mary-Louise Nash, Head of Marketing.

 This Privacy Notice is based on, and adapted from, material on the ICO website and contains public sector information licensed under the Open Government Licence v3.0.